-PART F: INFORMATION REQUIREMENTS, DATA SECURITY ARRANGEMENTS AND TRAINING SECTION GUIDANCE Section 1 - Transparency is a core data protection principle.
+PART E: INFO PART E: INFORMATION REQUIREMENTS, DATA SECURITY ARRANGEMENTS AND TRAINING SECTION GUIDANCE Section 1 - Transparency is a core data protection principle.
 It can be summarised as requiring the data controller to take such steps, as necessary, to ensure that the research participant will be not be surprised as regards what may happen to his or her personal data held by the data controller. - Further information on transparency can be found here .
-Please also consult with your Data Protection Officer.
-Transparency measures must be outlined, explaining how the research participant would not be surprised that the data controller organisation(s) for the studies might wish to use his/her personal data for health research.
-Supporting documentation/evidence should be provided where possible.
-Consider for example, data protection policies, public notices, publicity campaigns, information leaflets, websites etc. Section 2 (i)(ii)(iv) (v)(vi) It is important for the HRCDC to understand what security measures are in place to safeguard the personal data.
-COMPLETED - It should be very clear who has access, how access is being logged, how access is being controlled to mitigate for data breaches and risks such as unauthorised alteration, disclosure or erasure of personal data.
-The technical measures to safeguard the personal data should be clearly outlined, such as encryption techniques, passwords, pseudonymisation techniques, firewalls etc. It should be clearly described how the personal data will be safeguarded once the study is complete.
+Please also consult with your Data Protection Officer. - Transparency measures must be outlined, explaining how the research participant would not be surprised that the data controller organisation(s) for the studies might wish to use his/her personal data for health research. - Supporting documentation/evidence should be provided where possible.
+Consider for example, data protection policies, public notices, publicity campaigns, information leaflets, websites etc. Section 2 - It is important for the HRCDC to understand what security measures are in place to safeguard the personal data. - It should be very clear who has access, how access is being logged, how access is being controlled to mitigate for data breaches and risks such as unauthorised alteration, disclosure or erasure of personal data. - The technical measures to safeguard the personal data should be clearly outlined, such as encryption techniques, passwords, pseudonymisation techniques, firewalls etc. - It should be clearly described how the personal data will be safeguarded once the study is complete.
 Example: will the personal data be anonymised, archived or destroyed?
 Is so, what protocols are in place for this to happen?
 Will the master key/list be destroyed, including all paper and electronic copies?
 Will destruction be witnessed?
 Will all the technical and organisational measures be tested and evaluated to ensure robustness of these measures?
-Section 2(iii) It is important to set out what security arrangements are in place outside of the CSO COVID19 Data Research Hub/CSO portal.
-Section 3 Technical, organisational and other safeguards will not be effective if those involved in the research are not aware of the data protection obligations placed on them.
-For that reason, confirmation that training in data protection law has been provided to those using personal data for health research should be provided.
-Provide information on the training in data protection law and practice that has been provided to those individuals involved in carrying out the research Section 4 A Data Protection Impact Assessment (DPIA) form must be completed and provided. - Further information can be found here .
+Section 3 - Technical, organisational and other safeguards will not be effective if those involved in the research are not aware of the data protection obligations placed on them.
+For that reason, confirmation that training in data protection law has been provided to those using personal data for health research should be provided. - Provide information on the training in data protection law and practice that has been provided to those individuals involved in carrying out the research Section 4 - A Data Protection Impact Assessment (DPIA) form must be completed and provided. - Further information can be found here . - Any data linkages associated with the research and the data protection risk associated with those linkages should be identified and the data protection risks outlined.

-Any data linkages associated with the research and the data protection risk associated with those linkages should be identified and the data protection risks outlined. - Advice from the Data Protection Officer regarding the data protection risks must be provided. - Any actions taken in relation to that advice must be outlined.
+- Evidence of review from the data protection officer fromt eh data controller (s) must be provided. - Any actions taken in relation to that advice must be outlined.

 NOTE: Where there are multiple data controllers; One single DPIA will suffice for the study.
 However, the DPOs from each data controller organisation must provide feedback on the DPIA